immfri/gui-dab-odrTools/README.md

 # gui-dab-odrTools

-Creating a graphical user interface (GUI) written by JavaFX that controls the configuration and the monitoring of the ODR-mmbTools (https://github.com/Opendigitalradio).
-In the first step the implementations without client-server-system.
+Creating a graphical user interface (GUI) written by JavaFX that controls the configuration and the monitoring of the DAB [ODR-mmbTools] (https://github.com/Opendigitalradio).
 The following tasks should be realized:

 ## 1. Configuration: